The $11 billion merger of the burger joint and doughnut shop needs to be put in context, says CNBC's Jim Cramer.» Read More

 Cramer shares six stocks to watch, and reveals them in under 60 seconds.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-Jim Cramer explains what to watch ahead of the open, and the news is not good for Intel.
+Jim Cramer explains what to watch ahead of the open.

 Jim Cramer is host of CNBC's "Mad Money" and co-anchor of the 9 a.m.
 ET hour of CNBC's "Squawk on the Street."

 Carl Quintanilla is an Emmy-winning reporter and co-anchor of CNBC's "Squawk on the Street," broadcast live from the NYSE.

 Simon Hobbs co-anchors the 10 a.m. hour of CNBC's "Squawk on the Street" live from the New York Stock Exchange.

 Rick Santelli joined CNBC Business News as an on-air editor in 1999, reporting live from the floor of the Chicago Board of Trade.

 Sara Eisen is a correspondent for CNBC, focusing on the global consumer.